Azad77/backup_hashnode/cl2wkw30h05ghu5nv9fxm3ffb.md

     votes = models.IntegerField(default=0)
 ```

-Edit the PollProject/settings.py file and add that dotted path to the INSTALLED\_APPS setting.
-It’ll look like this:
+Next, edit the PollProject/settings.py file and add the dotted path to the INSTALLED\_APPS setting.
+It should look like this:

 ```python
 INSTALLED_APPS = [